 During the licensing period, you may undertake other medical duties on a temporary basis, provided that these duties are undertaken under the supervision and guidance of another medical professional licensed to practice independently in the same role.

 All healthcare professionals must have the language skills necessary for their professional role.
 Employers are responsible for ensuring that all healthcare professionals in their employment have the necessary professional language skills.

-To apply for fixed-term licensing, please submit a written application to Valvira, using this form.
-Please include:
+To apply for fixed-term licensing, please submit a written application to Valvira, using this form (available only in Finnish or Swedish)

 During the licensing period, you may undertake professional training in line with the guidance provided by your country of origin.
 This training can take place in Finland in part or in full.
 Prior to submitting an application for a fixed-term right to practice medicine in Finland, please contact the competent authority in your country of origin to confirm that the work carried out during your placement in Finland meets the criteria for professional post-qualification training.
 Having completed your professional training under a fixed-term license in Finland, you will be required to apply to the relevant authority in your country of origin for the period of training to be officially recognised.
 Once you have obtained recognition from your country of origin, you will be able to seek permanent licensing in Finland using the system of automatic recognition under the Professional Qualifications Directive.

 Under all circumstances, applicants are responsible for ascertaining whether their country of origin recognises professional training undertaken abroad.
 Valvira assumes no responsibility for the applicant’s failure to clarify matters if the country of origin refuses to recognise training undertaken in Finland.